moliveme/LeetCode/README.md

 10. 10-min-flips

 Given 3 positives numbers a, b and c.
 Return the minimum flips required in some bits of a and b to make ( a OR b == c ). (bitwise OR operation).

+11. 11-negatives-in-matrix

+Given a m x n matrix grid which is sorted in non-increasing order both row-wise and column-wise, return the number of negative numbers in grid.